 Although we work very hard as a school, there are times when you may wish to raise a question or concern.
 So that we can deal with this in the most effective way, we have a protocol which we would ask that all parents follow.

 1. If the question/concern is regarding a Teaching and Learning aspect of your child's provision, please arrange to meet with your child's class teacher by contacting the school office either by telephone or email stating your specific query, giving a reasonable time for the teacher to respond given their teaching commitments.
 We will commit to responding within 24hours.
 It is not appropriate to discuss these issues on the playground as the teacher will not have the time to engage in a full conversation as they will be supervising their class.
 We ask that you respect the professionalism and wellbeing of the staff in this respect.
-If the issue is regarding Safeguarding, then please ask to speak to Mrs Allen or Mrs Thomas who are the designated personnel for Safeguarding.
+If the issue is regarding Safeguarding, then please ask to speak to Mrs King who is the designated personnel for Safeguarding.

 2. After meeting with the class teacher, please allow a reasonable time for your question/concern to be resolved.
 It may be that the teacher wishes to speak to a colleague, your child or other children involved.

-3. If, after point 1 and 2, you are still not satisfied with the outcome, please contact the school office and request a meeting with the Head of School, Mrs Thomas.
+3. If, after point 1 and 2, you are still not satisfied with the outcome, please contact the school office and request a meeting with the Assistant Head of School Mrs Ferrara.

-4. If, after point 1, 2 3, you remain unsatisfied, then please contact the school office to request an appointment with the Executive Headteacher, Mrs Allen, at a time which is mutually convenient.
-It may not be possible to see Mrs Allen the same day and an appointment will not be offered, unless points 1-3 have been carried out.
+It may not be possible to see Mrs Ferrara the same day and an appointment will not be offered, unless points 1-2 have been carried out.

 In accordance with our Holme School Agreement, we would ask that all interactions with the school are positive, respectful and polite, recognising the professionalism and dedication of the staff.
 We will not tolerate any form of verbal or physical abuse or aggression.